 Since as far back as Aristotle, we’ve known the importance of asking the right questions to get the answers we need.
 And that applies to real estate just as much as it does to philosophy.
 The answer most of us need, whether we’re buying or selling, is the answer to this one question: Which agent is the right real estate agent for me and my situation, the one who can do the best job for me?
 But to get the right answer to that question, you will first have to ask a series of other critical questions.
-So here’s what to ask your Bloomfield HIlls real estate agent?
+So here’s what to ask your Metro Detroit real estate agent?

 How long have you been in the business?

 Length of experience in a certain industry or business is no guarantee of ability and expertise, but it does help to narrow the field.
-So you will definitely want to ask your Bloomfield HIlls real estate agent about her experience early on.
+So you will definitely want to ask your Metro Detroit real estate agent about her experience early on.
 Here’s how industry pros explain it: “While it is true that experience doesn’t necessarily equal success, real estate is a commission-based business and it would be very difficult for an agent to survive for a long time providing awful service.”